 Your main goal is to drive traffic to your site and build your following.

 The last tip I would like to cover is adding part of your post in the description part of your Pin.
-This has help me increase my CTR (Click Through Rate).
+This has helped me to increase my CTR (Click Through Rate).

 Adding part of your post will show people what your post is about.
 If they are interested to learn more they will click on the link.

-This might make the difference why people click on the pin or not.
+This might be the reason why people click on the pin or not.

 Pinterest is a great tool to help you to drive traffic to your art blog and art website.

-The tips I have went over has greatly increased the amount of traffic I am receiving from Pinterest.
+The tips I have outlined has greatly increased the amount of traffic I am receiving from Pinterest.